Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Cancer occurs when abnormal cells form a tumor (a lump of cells that grow uncontrolled).
-If the results of your exam and tests lead your doctor to suspect prostate cancer, a core needle biopsy will be done.
+Cancer occurs when abnormal cells form a tumor.
+A tumor is a lump of cells that grow uncontrolled.
+Initial tests that may indicate cancer of the prostate include a digital rectal exam, a PSA (prostate specific antigen blood test), ultrasound, and others.
+A core needle biopsy will be done if your healthcare provider thinks you have prostate cancer.
 A thin needle is used to remove small samples of prostate tissue.
+Usually multiple biopsies are taken.
 These samples are checked for cancer.

 A biopsy takes about 15 to 20 minutes.
-Before it starts, you may be given an enema or suppository to clear the bowels.
-Antibiotics are given at least one hour pior to the biopsy.
+You may be given an enema or suppository before the biopsy to clear the bowels.
+Antibiotics are given at least an hour before the biopsy.
 During the procedure:

 You will be given antibiotics to prevent infection.

-You may be given a sedative, local anesthetic, or pain medication.
+You may be given a sedative, local pain killer, or pain medicine.

-A small probe is inserted into the rectum as you lie on your side.
-An image of your prostate can then be seen on a video monitor.
+A small, ultrasound probe is put into the rectum as you lie on your side.
+A picture of your prostate can then be seen on a monitor.
 This is called a transrectal ultrasound (TRUS).

-With the TRUS image as a guide, your doctor uses a thin needle to remove tiny tissue samples from several sites in the prostate.
+Your healthcare provider will use the TRUS picture as a guide.
+He or she will use a thin needle to remove tiny tissue samples from some sites in the prostate.